 I don’t know whether it is a fad or just a result of our extremely hectic college life, but wanderlust is hitting a lot of teenagers and youths today.
-Ever since my Facebook feed was flooded with those pictures of amazing mountains and pristine beaches, I had wanted to travel.
-And college life gives you a lot of freedom, so last year in the month of September, we took the plunge.
+Ever since my Facebook feed was flooded with those pictures of glorious mountaintops and pristine beaches, I wanted to see it all for myself.
+First destination we decided to go (on a whim) and lot of convincing on my friend's part was Rishikesh.

 We have heard a lot about Rishikesh and it is popular globally, thanks to the Beatles.
 The land is known for its spirituality and often called as the “Land of Yoga”.
 (I won’t deny this because I saw a lot of Yoga mats on our trip to the shops and stalls of the Lakshman Jhula).
 We arrived there at the break of dawn and we had to cross the Laxman Jhula by foot.
 It looks breathtaking once you have reached the middle of this famous suspension bridge and you look all around and you see mountains.

 That glimpse will leave you spellbound.
 We had only two days and the first thing that we desperately wanted to do was go for a stroll on the streets of Rishikesh and taste some of the best food you can find there.
 There are plenty of cafes and some even have rooftop places to dine out.
 We went to a local one that was overlooking the Ganges.
 We had filtered coffee along with Nutella pancakes and it was sinfully delicious.
 What I loved about the cafes are stuffed momos with spicy chutney.
 The cold coffee, the mint and lime smoothie was also heavenly.

 When you are sitting out there and just looking at the passing currents of the river, you can be alone with your own thoughts and trust me, you won’t feel any kind of negative thoughts.
 It is all about embracing the silence and just being grateful to your stars for bringing you here.